 Here are a few of the pros and cons of distance education and what to expect when schooling from home.

 Pro: Flexibility in schedule

-While traditional school days involve rigid structure, school from home means that your student has the ability to spend a little extra time on an assignment or topic they are struggling with or more interested in at their own pace.
+While traditional school days involve rigid structure, school from home is more adaptable.
+This means that your student has the ability to spend a little extra time on an assignment or topic they are struggling with (or are more interested in) at their own pace.

 Con: Blue light exposure